bytecodealliance/regalloc2/doc/FASTALLOC.md

 to be in from the first instruction.
 All block parameters are freed, just like defs, and liveins' current allocations in `vreg_allocs` are set to their spillslots.

+Any block parameter that receives a branch argument from a predecessor where the argument VReg was defined in the branch instruction will also need moves inserted at the block beginning because the predecessor couldn't have inserted the required moves.
+All predecessors branch arguments to the block are checked to see if any are defined in the same branch instruction.
+For all branch arguments that are defined in the branch instruction and have fixed-reg constraints, a move will be inserted from the fixed-reg to the block param's spillslot at the beginning of the block.
+In the case of stack and anywhere constraints, nothing is done, because in that case, the VRegs used as the branch arguments will be defined directly into the block param's spillslot.
+Reuse and any-reg constraints are not supported and aren't handled.

 # Edits Order